 If you have an underlying medical condition that’s affecting fertility, treating that condition may increase your chances for pregnancy.

 Your doctor may prescribe clomiphene citrate (Clomid) to induce ovulation.
-Clomid has been found to be an effective drug for stimulating ovulation.
-It has also shown positive results when used in women with PCOS.
+Clomid has for stimulating ovulation.
+It has also shown when used in women with PCOS.

 Side effects from Clomid may include: